andraugust/andraugust.github.io/pycharm-remote.md

 # Connecting PyCharm to a Remote Server

-I end up doing this a lot, but if it's been a while then sometime I forget, so best to take notes!
-Note: these steps and screenshots are from PyCharm Professional Edition 2017.2.3.
+These steps and screenshots are from PyCharm Professional Edition 2017.2.3, but they should be the same or close for newer versions.

 ### Configuring the interpreter